zenbitETH/OPcity/node-setup/Op-stack/dashboard-setup.md

     prom/prometheus:latest
 ```

-Open now `http://localhost:9090` in your web browser to check the endpoint status.
+Now, open `http://localhost:9090` in your web browser to check the endpoint status.
 You should expect to see something like this

 ![image](https://github.com/user-attachments/assets/a76aa589-60cc-488f-aedf-4ee6c60a6409)